 From there I crossed the new bridge and edged my way towards Spencer Street.
 As I crossed a helicopter arrived on the adjacent heli pad.
 Not a bad way to go shopping at DFO South Wharf.

 I wish I could do my shopping in a Robinson R44.
-A greatparking space as well.
+A great

 The helicopter is a Robinson R44, the most popular helicopter in the world (the company's website even says so!), it carries 4 people including pilot.
 It is based on the R22 which seats 2 people.
 This particular helicopter has also been seen at Ayers Rock.